Christian College Challenges NCAA Conduct Rule

 Liberty University argued that the NCAA ban is religious discrimination and violates civil rights law.

-Liberty lawyer Tom Neuberger argued in court that the NCAA had ``put itself in the business of deciding what kind of prayer they are going to allow.″ He said the NCAA wants to force players to pray ``where the fans can’t notice it.″
+``The NCAA has put itself in the business of deciding what kind of prayer they are going to allow,″ Liberty lawyer Tom Neuberger argued in federal court.
+He said the NCAA wants to force players to pray ``where the fans can’t notice it.″

 U.S. District Judge James Turk said he would rule Friday on Liberty’s request for a temporary restraining order.
-Liberty’s football season starts Saturday in Lynchburg, about 90 miles west of Richmond.
+Liberty’s football season starts Saturday.

 The 3-year-old rule, to be strictly enforced beginning Saturday, was designed to stop players from in-your-face showboating and other unsportsmanlike displays in the end zone.
 A team is penalized 15 yards on the ensuing kickoff for a violation.